transparency-dev/trillian-tessera/docs/design/philosophy.md

 ## Multi-implementation storage

-Each storage implementation for Trillian Tessera is independently implemented, and takes the most "native" approach for the infrastructure it targets.
+Each storage implementation for Tessera is independently implemented, and takes the most "native" approach for the infrastructure it targets.

 Trillian v1 defined `LogStorage` and embedded `TreeStorage` interfaces which all storage implementations had